FedeDP/ncursesFM/README.md

 *Ncurses File Manager for linux*

-It aims to be as user friendly and lightweight as possible, while being good looking (my own tastes) and simple.
+Written in C, with ncurses library, it aims to be as user friendly and lightweight as possible, while being good looking and simple.
 Being simple doesn't imply being useless; indeed it is a full featured fm.
-It can be built with a very small set of dependencies, as i tried to make as many deps as possible optional (compile time or runtime).
+For a full list of deps and how to build, please refer to wiki pages!

 ![](https://github.com/FedeDP/ncursesFM/raw/master/ncursesFM.png)